mcastillo40/Demo-Game/README.md

 A game developed based on "Ender's Game" written in C++

+In order to play enter 'make' in the command line

+Then enter ./beginGame

 Problem to be solved:
 1. 9 spaces were created that were linked to one another by 4 pointer variables  (Top, Bottom, Left, and Right).
 A space abstract class was used with special pure virtual